sujeet424/Ecommerce-Sales-Analysis-Dashboard-Excel/README.md

 **Business Requirements**
 * To find the Total Sales of all the orders over 12 months for each region and segment.
-* To analyse the product's Category-wise Profit and Sales and prepare a chart for the Sales and Profit Pattern for various months.
+* To analyze the product's Category-wise Profit and Sales and prepare a chart for the Sales and Profit Pattern for various months.
-* To determine the Top Paying customers so that special Premium discount can be offered to such clients.
+* To determine the top-paying customers so that special Premium discounts can be offered to such clients.
 * To find the Best Selling Products among the different segments
 * To determine the YOY growth for multiple Key Metrics.

 **Installation of the Project**<br>
 * Download the workbook named as 'Ecommerce Sales Analysis'
-* 'Data' Sheet represents the combined data of all the orders of all regions,customers,sales,countries.
+* 'Data' Sheet represents the combined data of all the orders of all regions, customers, sales, and countries.
-* 'Dashboard' Sheet represents the main dynamic dashboard of the application with 6interactive charts, 5 KPIs and filter for ship mode and region.
+* 'Dashboard' Sheet represents the main dynamic dashboard of the application with 6 interactive charts, 5 KPIs, and a filter for ship mode and region.

 **Learnings**<br>
 * Dashboard Development